To the untrained eye, insurance is a murky subject. A foreign food. An unknown quantity.

 That means we bypass the whole middleman thing by setting our own questions and prices, writing and issuing documents, making mid-term adjustments and managing (some) claims in-house.
 We do everything.

 We become a bit like a insurer.
 Just a less intimidating, more easily understood one.

 That said, it’s not always so straightforward and sometimes we need to revert to type.
 Finding an insurer for an unusual risk can be a challenge but that’s a broker’s USP.

 Using behind-the-scenes expertise, market knowledge, connections, networks, relationships, and our gift of the gab, we find the right cover when the customer can’t.

 A bold claim

 Getting the right cover at the right price is only half the story, of course.

 You have insurance to avoid the financial impact, legal hoo-ha and material inconvenience of something going wrong in your business.

 When it does go wrong – and you claim – you need all the help you can get.

 Thankfully a broker represents you, not the insurer.
 It’s their job to look after your interests.

 For example, professional indemnity and public liability insurance claims are unsettling, time-consuming and complicated.
 If you’re caught up in one, your broker is your ally.
 They’ll keep an eye on the claim’s progress, making sure everything happens when it should, while lending a sympathetic ear, a shoulder to cry on and a mouthful of good advice.

 They understand the technicalities of your insurance and, in the event of a disputed claim, can argue the case on an equal footing with the insurer.
-They might not always succeed but they do have more clout than you.
+They might not always succeed but they always have more clout than you.
 So it’s worth a try.

 The benefit of that insider knowledge shouldn’t be underestimated.
-A good, respected broker really can be the difference between an insurer paying a claim and not.
+A good, respected broker really can make the difference between an insurer paying a claim and not.

 One day you might be quietly chuffed you used one.

 Next time, perhaps unwisely, we’re looking inside the head of an underwriter in an attempt to answer the question ‘what does an insurer do?‘